ddnexus/pagy/docs/how-to.md

 If you need to test pagination, remember:

 - `Pagy::DEFAULT` should be set by your initializer and be frozen.
 You can test that your code cannot change it.
-- You can override defaults - i.e. any pagy variable can be passed to a pagy constructor.
+- You can override defaults - i.e. any pagy option can be passed to a pagy constructor.
 For example:

 ```rb
 @pagy, @books = pagy(Book.all, limit: 10) # the default limit has been overridden